Determining Whether a Work is in the Public Domain

-How to Search Copyright Records
+How Do I Search Copyright Records?

 Legal professionals who specialize in intellectual property law are able to help you perform an important public domain search so you don't violate copyright laws.
-A lawyer can also explain the laws to you and file any forms necessary to your work.
+A lawyer can also explain the laws to you and file any forms necessary for your work.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.